Vivo X100 Pro price in Pakistan & detailed

-Vivo Y35 is now available for purchase on the market.
-The phone...
+Vivo has just launched the budget-friendly Y22 series, offering impressive features, and it...

-Vivo is getting ready to launch the X100 Pro smartphone in the near future.
-This flagship device will showcase cutting-edge technology and features.
+Vivo is preparing to release the X100 Pro smartphone soon.
+As a flagship device, it will boast state-of-the-art technology and features.

-It comes with 12 GB of RAM and 256 GB of built-in storage capacity.

 Vivo X100 Pro price in Pakistan